prismicio/blogtemplate/README.md

 The default theme colors and fonts can be changed directly from the Writing Room, without having to edit the theme or redeploy the application.

 You can either change the default theme, or create a new one and set the active theme by pointing the "theme" bookmark to the theme you want to use.

+#### Activating Disqus comments

+If you want to give visitors the opportunity to leave comments on your blog posts, you can activate the Disqus comments.

+* Register your site on [Disqus](https://disqus.com/admin/create/)
+* Edit `config.php` to update the DISQUS related variables

 #### Writing a theme